Chonkerkeys/qmk_firmware/keyboards/chonkerkeys/gen/README.md

 `gen-original` to generate the default firmware for original, `gen-max` for max, and `gen` for custom configuration. `gen` requires two more additional args: `FIRMWARE_VERSION` and `FIRMWARE_CONFIG`, specified via env var.

+To facilitate debugging, 2 more default variants for `gen-original` and `gen-max` are also available: `gen-original-all` and `gen-max-all`.
+These `-all` variants include all layers by default.

 ### Specifying output path

 ```